We know how stressful being sacked from your job can be, and that can be intensified if you’ve been the victim of unfair dismissal.

 Compensation for unfair dismissal consists of two elements: the basic award and the compensatory award.
-The tribunal will calculate the basic award using a fixed statutory formula.
-You can get an idea of how much that might be using the gov.uk site’s calculator.
-The basic award is currently limited to a maximum of £11,400.
+The tribunal will calculate the basic award using a fixed statutory formula (Citizens Advice website)

 Your compensatory award is based on the amount of time you have been affected by your dismissal.
-This is currently limited to a maximum payment of £65,300.
+Work out your compensatory award (Citizens Advice website).

 I am a victim of unfair dismissal – what should I do?

 There are many processes involved in seeking a claim for unfair dismissal.
 This should start with an informal meeting between you and the employer.
 If still unresolved, the case requires the involvement of ACAS; an organisation set up to mediate and seek early resolution.
 If you still cannot settle your case after mediation, then you may take your claim to an employment tribunal.

 While you can represent yourself in such cases, it is highly advisable that you seek the help and advice of experts.
 Here at First4Lawyers, the employment law solicitors we work with have experience in unfair dismissal cases.

 For no-nonsense advice from professionals, and a no-obligation discussion about your circumstances, please get in touch with First4Lawyers.